NOVEMBER 2020 WAS A busy month for a core group of Mohun Bagan fans living in the United States and Canada.

 They wanted to kick off a tradition of regular screenings of Indian football matches in North America.
 The Kolkata Derby on 27th November, which marked the first time arch rivals Mohun Bagan and East Bengal faced off under the ISL banner, was the perfect occasion for their first go at something like this.
 Altough this was started by Mohun Bagan fans, the intention was to encourage fans of all clubs to participate, get inspired and organize their own screenings.

-To get it done, they needed to do it at highly visible, recognizable venues that can fit right into the region's regular lifestyle.
+To get it done, they needed to do it at highly visible, recognizable venues that could fit right into the region's regular lifestyle.
 So they decided to do it in partnership with a restaurant or pub chain.
 That way they could arrange screenings in multiple cities, and if they proved to be successful, bring Indian football into the radar of the American restaurant & events industries.
 So they prepared a detailed plan.
 Venues (Only East Coast cities of USA and Canada made sense since the matches kicked off early morning over there), publicity drives, future expansion possibilities, the Mohun Bagan club's history and culturual significance to the large Bengali expat population living in USA, the craze of the Kolkata Derby, the impact of the ISL in Indian football's popularity... in-depth research into each of these was packed into a presentation.
 With it, they started approaching the chains best suited for these events.

 After over a month of emails, phone calls and a couple of meetings, they made a major headway with one of the biggest restaurant chains in America, with branches in Canada too.
-The regional head of a chain was interested in the collaboration and could offer to hold screenings on five major East coast cities; four in USA, one in Canada.
+The regional head of the chain was interested in the collaboration and could offer to hold screenings in five major East coast cities; four in USA, one in Canada.
 They negotiated prices, menus and attendee packages.
 It was all set, and they began to discuss publicity; which would include posters in the area, posts on the restaurant branches' social media accounts, and fliers to be distributed in the local Indian American community and beyond, a lot of whom would be introduced to ISL and Indian football for the first time through this Friday morning breakfast gathering.
 Fans of other clubs would be invited as well, and at the event they'd get to connect with restaurant staff and discuss holding their own screenings.
 With this popular restaurant chain being known for its live sports screenings, its branches were always frequented by all sorts of sports fanatics, and they too were likely to happen upon the ISL for the first time when they saw a large gathering of mostly Indian fans watching a live game, cheering, singing and chanting at a very unusual hour.

 It was all going great.
 The group of Mohun Bagan fans was working on the design of the posters and fliers.
 But then, they ran into an issue they had not seen coming.